BioMedTP/CF_Contrastive_Analysis/README.md

 * **Main loss weights:** `lambda_adv=0.02`, `lambda_lpips=0.8`
 * **Schedule:** ~200k steps
 * **Purpose:** improve detail preservation and image fidelity of swapped counterfactual outputs.
+*

-Other hyperparameters are kept at the default values provided in the corresponding configuration files.
-The example commands below show the full settings used in our experiments.
+Other hyperparameters follow the default values used in the provided training scripts and configuration files.
+The example commands above show the full settings used in our experiments.

 Finally, in `./StyleFeatureEditor-CS/inference_ipynb`, we provide a series of example notebooks for inference.